Farzan-Ullah/Farzan-Ullah/README.md

 - 🔭 I’m currently working independently on various projects.

-- 🌱 I’m currently learning more about latest technologies like Redux, ZOD, Toolkits etc.
+- 🌱 I’m currently learning more about latest technologies for Frontend Development.

-- 👯 I’m looking to collaborate on open source Frontend projects.
+- 👯 I’m looking to collaborate on open source Frontend and Backend projects.

 - 📫 How to reach me **farzanullah07@gmail.com**